 Traditional Thai Medicine and Thai Massage | Concepts and Philosophy

-In Thailand, Thai Massage is not considered an independent healing method, but an integral part of the Traditional Thai Medicine framework.
-To understand the place of Traditional Thai Massage we need to have a basic comprehension of the concepts of Traditional Thai Medicine.
+In Thailand, Thai Massage is not considered an independent healing method, but an integral part of the Traditional Thai Medicine (TTM) framework.

 Body, Citta, and Energy